FALL SEMESTER • AUGUST 25 - DECEMBER 12, 2025

 When you understand numbers and how they work, you will know why certain operations and tasks can be accomplished, not just memorization of formulas and procedures.
 This allows you to internalize and remember what you learn and be able to apply it and work through problems logically.

-*Classes are one hour with an additional thirty minutes of open time to work through homework and ask questions.
+*Classes are one hour with an additional thirty minutes of shared time with Algebra, for math activities and to work through homework and ask questions.

 Mentor: Andrea Peterson